alphagov/govuk-developer-docs/source/manual/load-test-email-alert-api.html.md

 You may wish to load test email-alert-api to get a realistic idea of how the system performs under high load, or if your're making changes to how emails are processed to ensure your changes have the desired effect.

+Before you begin, you should post in the #2nd-line channel that you’re about to do some load testing and that as part of that you’ll be disabling puppet runs on Staging for email-alert-api.

 > Rake tasks for load testing can be found [here](https://github.com/alphagov/email-alert-api/blob/master/lib/tasks/load_testing.rake).

 ## Testing without Notify